12. Galicia & Northern Portugal

 Breakfast, then transfer through the beautiful area of Rias Baixas (''lower rivers'').

-• Chapel of the Shells - it was built for San Caralimpio and the Virgen del Carmen.
+• Chapel of the Shells: it was built for San Caralimpio and the Virgen del Carmen.
 It stands out because its structure is decorated with scallop shells and its conservation level is very high.

 Day 5.
 Porto

-Breakfast in the hotel, then we’ll head to a proper city tour of PortoThere are plenty of things that this lively and extraordinary city has to offer.
+Breakfast in the hotel, then we’ll head on a proper city tour of Porto.
+There are plenty of things that this lively and extraordinary city has to offer.
 Slightly timeworn and weathered, the gray skies and dated buildings add character, while the twinkling lights along the Douro River reflect off the water and illuminate a central part of the city.
-Pair these features with the reserved yet friendly locals, the charming trams, beautifully adorned architecture, and the wine, and Porto's charm may put anyone under its spell.
+Pair these features with the reserved yet friendly locals, the charming trams, the beautifully adorned architecture, and the wine, and Porto's charm may put anyone under its spell.
 Here are some highlights of the tour:

-• Porto’s bustling Ribeiro district is the most eclectic part of the city, inviting everyone to sit by its banks from locals to students and tourists.
-As a historical center and a UNESCO World Heritage Site, there is lots to see here, and the picturesque quality of the river, cafés, buildings, and statues only adds to the allure.
+• Porto’s bustling is the most eclectic part of the city, inviting everyone to sit by its banks, from locals to students and tourists.
+As a historical center and a UNESCO World Heritage Site, there is lots to see here, and the picturesque quality of the river, cafés, buildings, and statues only adds to the allure.Ribeiro district

-• Porto’s Cathedral: (Sé do Porto in Portuguese) is the most important religious edifice in the city and has been declared a National Monument.
+• Porto’s Cathedral (Sé do Porto in Portuguese) is the most important religious edifice in the city and has been declared a National Monument.
 It is situated in the upper part of Porto.
 The building looks a bit like a fortress with crenels from the outside.

-• The Cathedral sits on a square with a column in the middle which offers impressive views over the city, the Douro River and the wine cellars on the waterfront.
+• The cathedral sits on a square with a column in the middle, which offers impressive views over the city, the Douro River, and the wine cellars on the waterfront.

-• Palacio da Bolsa is a 19th-century Stock Exchange Palace - the neoclassical product of a combined effort from several architects.
-It was created in the late 19th century to attract European businesses but today stands as a UNESCO World Heritage Site and a national monument.
+• Palacio da Bolsa is a 19th-century Stock Exchange Palace, the neoclassical product of a combined effort by several architects.
+It was created in the late 19th century to attract European businesses, but today it stands as a UNESCO World Heritage Site and a national monument.

-• Igreja de Santa Clara - the 15th century Santa Clara church may actually be one of the most exquisite examples of Portugal’s 17th century woodwork, reflecting Baroque and Rococo styles.
+• Igreja de Santa Clara, the 15th-century Santa Clara church, may actually be one of the most exquisite examples of Portugal’s 17th-century woodwork, reflecting Baroque and Rococo styles.

-• Dom Luís Bridge - Porto’s bridges are well known, but the Dom Luís Bridge is perhaps the most popular.
+• Dom Luís Bridge: Porto’s bridges are well known, but the Dom Luís Bridge is perhaps the most popular.
 This metal, double-decked arch bridge is a popular spot for photographers looking to snap a unique angle of the city and an easy way to traverse over to Vila Nova de Gaia and its wineries.
 Opened in the late 19th century, it was the longest arch bridge at the time.

-Later we will continue our tour with a visit to an antique wine cellar, experience the wine-making process and definitely taste famous local fortified wine – Port, which in many cases gets served straight from the barrel.
+Later, we will continue our tour with a visit to an antique wine cellar, experience the wine-making process, and definitely taste the famous local fortified wine, Port, which in many cases gets served straight from the barrel.

-On the second half of the day feel free to explore the city on your own.
+On the second half of the day, feel free to explore the city on your own.
 Some suggestions:

-• Experience Livraria Lello - This bookstore is one of the most beautiful in the world and has become extra famous as one of JK Rowling’s favorite haunts when she lived in Porto (and began developing the Harry Potter series).
-There is no doubt that the Livraria Lello & Irmão, which has been in business since 1906, is one of Porto’s most popular and busiest landmarks; there is even a cover charge to enter.
-Centrally located, near the locals’ favorite Piolho Café and a block from Igreja do Carmo, it’s easy to find, but be prepared to stand in a line to enter.
+• Experience Livraria Lello: This bookstore is one of the most beautiful in the world and has become extra famous as one of JK Rowling’s favorite haunts since she lived in Porto and began developing the Harry Potter series.
+There is no doubt that the Livraria Lello & Irmo, which has been in business since 1906, is one of Porto’s most popular and busiest landmarks; there is even a cover charge to enter.
+Centrally located, near the locals’ favorite and a block from , it’s easy to find, but be prepared to stand in line to enter.Piolho CaféIgreja do Carmo

-• Appreciate the city’s azulejo art - azulejo (ceramic tiles) are unique to Portugal in the way they are used to decorate buildings, streets, and homes, and this is especially noticeable in Porto.
+• Appreciate the city’s azulejo art.
+Azulejo (ceramic tiles) are unique to Portugal in the way they are used to decorate buildings, streets, and homes, and this is especially noticeable in Porto.
 A few landmarks popular for their stunning artistic and cultural mosaics include the Estação São Bento, the Igreja de Santo Ildefonso, and the Igreja do Carmo.
 To see some amazing displays, you won’t need to try hard because azulejos are practically everywhere in the city.

-• Eat traditional and local treats - It’s impossible to visit Porto and not eat well.
-The gastronomy scene is among the best in the country and restaurants serve all sorts of recipes from the most traditional to modern and sophisticated.
+• Eat traditional and local treats.
+It’s impossible to visit Porto and not eat well.
+The gastronomy scene is among the best in the country, and restaurants serve all sorts of recipes, from the most traditional to modern and sophisticated.
 Porto is also a city that knows its comfort food.

 Second night in Porto.